zeroc-ice/ice/cpp/BuildInstructionsMinGW.md

         4.7.3

 Edit `config\Make.rules` to establish your build configuration.
 The comments in the file provide more information.
-In particular, if Ice third-party packages are not installed in the default location, set `THIRDPARTY_HOME` to the Ice third-party installation directory.

 Now you are ready to build Ice: